ryanlovett/datahub/docs/admins/howto/clusterswitch.md

+---
-# Switching over a hub to a new cluster
+title: Switching over a hub to a new cluster
+---

 This document describes how to switch an existing hub to a new cluster.
 The example used here refers to moving all UC Berkeley Datahubs.